Blog

 What Does This Mean for You?

-If you’ve had Surfer’s Elbow for more than 3 months and your symptoms aren’t resolving with standard physio care, PRP or shockwave therapy could be worth considering:
+If you’ve had surfers elbow for more than 3 months and physio alone hasn’t solved it, PRP or ESWT could be worth considering.

-✔️ Choose PRP if you want longer-lasting results and are comfortable with injection-based therapy
+• ✔️ Choose PRP if you want longer-lasting results and don’t mind an injection-based option.

-✔️ Consider shockwave if you prefer a non-invasive option or want to trial another approach before considering injections
+• ✔️ Try ESWT if you prefer a non-invasive treatment or want to trial something before injections.

 Singh, S. A., Singh, A. J., Singh, Y. N., et al. (2024).
 Effectiveness of ultrasound-guided PRP injection vs ESWT in medial epicondylitis: A randomized controlled trial.
 International Journal of Advances in Medicine, 11(4), 338–343.
 Retrieved from Boston Sports & Biologics